Software Toolchain¶

 relevant metadata).
 Therefore, when editing your project files, it is useful to

 the files automatically.
-You can do this by running make dev
+You can do this by running make dev, which simply

 A successfully installed dev container might look like this: